To Henchie Homepage

 appeared in at least 44 westerns and 1 serial, and his film career ran from about 1930 through the early 1950s.

-I do have a newspaper funeral notice from September 5, 1951, which reads in part: "Masonic funeral services for Herman F. Nowlin, 59, veteran cowboy actor, will be conducted by Forest Lawn Mortuary tomorrow ..."
+• A funeral notice in the September 5, 1951 Los Angeles (California) Times newspaper reads in part: "Masonic funeral services for Herman F. Nowlin, 59, veteran cowboy actor, will be conducted by Forest Lawn Mortuary tomorrow ..."

 (Courtesy of Les Adams)